Jump ahead to Legislation

 PHMSA Delays Construction Inspection Rule Indefinitely

-It’s official.
-On September 30 the Pipeline and Hazardous Materials Safety Administration (PHMSA) published a notice in the Federal Register indefinitely delaying the October 1 effective date of its construction inspection rule.
-The rule published March 11, made many rule changes including modifying 49 CFR 192.305 to prohibit individuals who performed any task during the construction of a new main or transmission line from performing post-construction inspection of their own work.
+On September 30, 2015 the Pipeline and Hazardous Materials Safety Administration (PHMSA) published a notice in the Federal Register indefinitely delaying the October 1 effective date of its construction inspection rule.
+The rule published March 11, 2015, made many rule changes including modifying 49 CFR 192.305 to prohibit individuals who performed any task during the construction of a new main or transmission line from performing post-construction inspection of their own work.
 The final rule included contradictory statements that it was not PHMSA’s intent to force operators to hire outside contractors to perform these inspections, yet provided no alternative to outside inspection in cases where there were no other operator employees qualified to do the inspections who were not involved in the construction project.
-On April 10 APGA filed a petition for clarification and reconsideration of the rule.
+On April 10, 2015, APGA filed a petition for clarification and reconsideration of the rule.

 PHMSA has formed a working to advise it on how to fix the rule.
 APGA Vice President, Operations represents public gas on the working group.
-It is anticipated the working group will complete its work and PHMSA will take action in early 2016.
+There has been no progress by the working group since late December, 2016 so the rule continues to be indefinitely delayed.

-A copy of the September 30 notice is here and the March 11 final rule can be found here.
+A copy of the September 30 notice is here.